datalad-handbook/book/docs/basics/101-137-history.rst

    $ datalad status

-Finally, if you want, apply you're new knowledge about reverting commits to remove the ``Gitjoke2.txt`` file.
+Finally, if you want, apply your new knowledge about reverting commits to remove the ``Gitjoke2.txt`` file.